 Spencer: Has any positive change happened since these articles came out?

 Marusic: Yeah.
 A big part of my series was focused on Pittsburgh, which is where I live.
 The air quality is exceptionally bad here, particularly due to industrial polluters.
 We have some big legacy industries here that tend to pretty flagrantly violate our Clean Air laws.
 After the series came out, I heard from a lot of residents who were concerned about impacts to their mental health and wanted to know what they could do to take action.
 We definitely saw a lot of people reaching out to some of our key lawmakers here in the region to tell them about the links between air pollution and mental health, and “Make sure that they know that this is a concern and this is on people’s radar.”

 Those things, changing laws, tend to take time.
 These things can take years.
 But thanks to years of this kind of advocacy work here, we’ve seen our local health department—which oversees air quality in the area—step up with its enforcement of clean air regulations in recent months and issue some really big fines to some of those big industrial polluters, which feels like progress.

 Spencer: Are you working on any new stories about the links between environmental pollution and child or adult mental health?

 Marusic: I’m always keeping an eye out for new studies on this and I’m hoping to do a follow-up story on the series sometime in the fall.
 But I’m also always open to story ideas.
 If any of your listeners have them, I’d be happy to hear from them.

-- “Pollution’s Mental Toll: How Air, Water and Climate Pollution Shape Our Mental Health” (5-part series)
+- “Pollution’s Mental Toll: How Air, Water, and Climate Pollution Shape Our Mental Health” (five-part series)

 - “The Emerging Field of Pollution and Mental Health Research”